-As an avid supporter for #girlswholift, I feel obligated to assure that you ladies are doing everything in the most effective and efficient manner because the more fit girls there are, the higher chances of dating one I have (haha..
+As an avid supporter for #girlswholift, I feel obligated to assure you that you ladies are doing everything in the most effective and efficient manner because the more fit girls there are, the higher chances of dating one I have (haha..
 I’m kidding).
 In Today’s lesson, we will be learning about the body part most women obsess about, the glutes.

 I will give you my top exercises to help you achieve that firm Georgia peach.
 And at the same time, help you avoid common mistakes that both fitness professionals and gym junkies commit.